PrefectHQ/prefect-gcp/docs/gcp-worker-guide.md

 2. Scalability: Cloud Run can automatically scale your pipeline to handle varying workloads and traffic.
 It can quickly respond to increased demand and scale back down during low activity periods, ensuring efficient resource utilization.

-3. Integration with Google Cloud services: Google Cloud Run easily integrates with other Google Cloud services, such as Google Cloud Storage, Google Cloud Pub/Sub, and Google Cloud Build.
-This interoperability enables you to build end-to-end data pipelines that use a variety of services.
+3. Integration with Google Cloud services: Google Cloud Run easily integrates with other Google Cloud services, such as Google Cloud Storage, Google Cloud Pub/Sub, and Google Cloud Build.This interoperability enables you to build end-to-end data pipelines that use a variety of services.

 4. Portability: Since Cloud Run uses container images, you can develop your pipelines locally using Docker and then deploy them on Google Cloud Run without significant modifications.
 This portability allows you to run the same pipeline in different environments.